by Birthe Havmoeller

 Janet Flanner by Berenice Abbott.
 American journalist and lesbian Janet Flanner before a costume ball.

 Berenice Abbott (1898 – 1991) went to Paris in 1921 to study art.
 Photographer Man Ray hired her as a darkroom assistant in 1923.
-She felt in love with photography and ran a her own portrait studio from 1926 – 1929.
+She fell in love with photography and ran her own portrait studio from 1926 – 1929.
 She is famous for her portraits of the intelligentsia in Paris; to sit and be photographed by Berenice Abbott (and Man Ray) meant you ‘rated as somebody’ in Paris in the 1920s.

-The turning point in Berenice’s career came in 1929, when she returned to New York and began a five-year endeavor called Changing New York, documenting the new architecture and the urban development of the city.
+The turning point in Berenice’s career came in 1929 when she returned to New York and began a five-year endeavour called Changing New York, documenting the new architecture and the urban development of the city.
 In 1935 she moved into a Greenwich Village loft with the art critic Elizabeth McCausland, with whom she lived until Elizabeth’s death in 1965.
-Berenice Abbott was a closeted lesbian all her life and had a very successful career as a photographer in USA after her years in Paris.
+Berenice Abbott was a closeted lesbian all her life and had a very successful career as a photographer in the USA after her years in Paris.

 Photographs of British author Radclyffe Hall and her partner Lady Una Elena Troubridge appeared widely in the popular press in the 1920s, asserting Radclyffe’s identity as a lesbian and a public figure.
 Radclyffe Hall’s novel ‘The Well of Loneliness’ (1929) is said to have helped define the lesbian ‘butch’ and ‘femme’ identities.
 A British court judged the book obscene because it defended “unnatural practices between women”.
-However, in spite of the initial legal issues the book was met with in UK and the US ‘The Well of Loneliness’ gained international recognition enough to be included in public libraries in the US and other countries.
+However, in spite of the initial legal issues, the book was met within the UK and the US ‘The Well of Loneliness’ gained international recognition enough to be included in public libraries in the US and other countries.
 It was probably the only piece of lesbian literature any young lesbian had ever heard about until the end of the 1950s.